 Directory of Probate Registries.

 Probate Registries are branches of the Court and do NOT deal with registering births deaths or marriages!
 Click here for Registrars of Births, Deaths and Marriages or for copy Wills and Grants click this one.
 For help with probate go here.
-DIY Probate here.
+For DIY Probate click here.

 Links to the nearest Probate Registry contact details are further down the page.
 Many local interview offices have been closed to cut costs.
 Closed offices are crossed through, and you will need to contact the relevant regional main office.
 All applications must be sent to a MAIN Probate Registry or they will be delayed while they are redirected.
+Always check with a sub Registry that they will be open if you intend to visit them, as many are not staffed regularly.

 Main Probate Registries are open from 9.30 to 4 Monday to Friday except London which opens and closes 30 minutes later.